 - Organize seminars and conferences that address topics of common interest such as food security, agriculture, energy, infrastructure, and education.

-- Advise and design effective solutions for both the government and private sector interested in engaging with the other region.
+- Advise and design practical solutions for both the government and private sector interested in engaging with the other region.

 - Train young professionals from the public and private sectors interested in engaging with the other region.

-- Foster partnerships with similar organizations and agencies from both regions to create a powerful network of institutions devoted to similar goals.
+- Foster partnerships with similar organizations and agencies from both regions to create a robust network of institutions devoted to similar goals.

 - Publications (books, reports, policy briefs, market research, and database)